bait509-ubc/BAIT509/class_meetings/cm08-beyond_mean_mode.md

 ## Bias-variance tradeoff

-Let's examine the bias-variance tradeoff with kNN-based probabilistic forecasts.
+Let's examine the bias-variance / overfitting-underfitting tradeoff with kNN-based probabilistic forecasts.
 I'll run a simulation like so:

 - Generate data from a bivariate Normal distribution, so that $X \sim N(0, 100)$, and $Y = X + N(0, 100)$.
 - Training data will contain 500 observations, for which a kNN probabilistic forecast will be built when $X=25$.